-FGP Ambassadors are typically Junior Medical Officers (JMOs), and CCT and HTT GP registrars.
+FGP Ambassadors are typically Junior Medical Officers (JMOs), and CCTT and HTT GP registrars.
 You will be well supported by your FGP Advisor and by GPRA.

 What are the responsibilities of an FGP Ambassador?

-An FGP Ambassador is the on the ground advocate for general practice within a hospital.
+An FGP Ambassador is the on-the-ground advocate for general practice within a hospital.
 It is their role to promote general practice as a specialty of choice to JMOs by:

-Why should I consider becoming an FGP Ambassador?
+Why should I become an FGP Ambassador?

-- be involved in leadership and advocacy during your hospital training
+- Be involved in leadership and advocacy during your hospital training.

-- get to know more about general practice and GP training while supporting your peers by helping them choose their specialty
+- Get to know more about general practice and GP training while supporting your peers by helping them choose their specialty.

-- you will be supported in your own journey towards general practice through the support of your GP Advisor and GPRA.
+- You will be supported in your own journey towards general practice through the support of your GP Advisor and GPRA.

-No previous experience is necessary.
-FGP Ambassadors must have a passion and a commitment to general practice.
+What previous experience is necessary?
+No previous experience is necessary to become an FGP Ambassadors.
+However, we are looking for people with a passion and a commitment to general practice.
 This role is well-suited to GP Registrars undertaking their Hospital Training Time (HTT) or Core Clinical Training (CCT) time, as well as JMOs with a demonstrated interest in general practice.

-discuss this with your GPRA State Coordinator as soon as possible and assist in finding a replacement.
-The FGP Ambassador will be fully supported by their FGP Advisor and the GPRA State Coordinator who will carry out all relevant administration, planning and organisational duties.
+Who will support me in my role?
+The FGP Ambassador will be fully supported by their FGP Advisor and the GPRA Coordinator who will carry out all relevant administration, planning and organisational duties.
 This allows the FGP Ambassador to focus on networking with their peers and promoting the network and general practice.